Bukola-Testimony/-aws-bootcamp-cruddur-2023/journal/week1.md

 <br>

-### I edited the files following the video tutorial by andrew brown to implement and display notifications.
-Here is a screenshot of my modified Notifications page.
+- I edited the files following the video tutorial by andrew brown to implement and display the notifications page.
+- See screenshot of my modified Notifications page.

 <br>